anurag6977/Power_BI_DAX_Quiery/README.md

 # Power_BI_DAX_Quiery
 ## Top more than 30 queries of Power BI

+## Project Overview
+This project focuses on exploring and analyzing business data using Power BI and DAX (Data Analysis Expressions).
+The queries in this project are designed to demonstrate how DAX can be used to retrieve, manipulate, and analyze data from a database efficiently.
+The queries cover a variety of business scenarios, such as sales analysis, customer segmentation, product insights, and employee productivity, providing actionable insights for decision-making.

+## Objectives
+**1.Data Exploration:**
+-Retrieve and filter data based on specific conditions such as customer names, product categories, dates, and more.
+-Perform cross-joins between tables to extract meaningful information.
+**2.Sales and Product Analysis:**
+-Analyze sales data to calculate metrics like total sales, average sales, and product quantities.
+-Identify top-performing products, suppliers, and categories based on sales volume.
+**3.Customer Insights:**
+-Segment customers based on criteria like order count, location, and titles.
+-Track customer behavior, such as frequency of purchases or most purchased products.
+**4.Employee Performance:**
+-Determine the most productive employees based on the number of orders handled.
+-Analyze employee contributions to sales performance.
+**5.Temporal Analysis:**
+-Calculate total sales by date, month, and even specific days like Sundays.
+-Compare sales trends over different periods.
+**6.Database Optimization:**
+-Use aggregation and summarization techniques to improve query efficiency.
+-Leverage measures and calculated columns for detailed calculations.
+**7.Real-World Business Scenarios:**
+-Answer key business questions such as identifying expensive products, understanding customer preferences, and analyzing order patterns.

 ## 1. Show all the orders of customer HANNA MOOS?
 ``` DAX
 EVALUATE